-What Happens If One Party Goes into Aged Care? [caption id="attachment_16637" align="alignright" width="300"] Family Law in Later Life Relationships[/caption] The High Court decision in the case of Fairbairn v Radecki [2022] HCA 18, is relevant in considering how a settlement might occur if one party were to enter aged care.
-The facts of Fairbairn v Radecki are as follows: The female appellant and male responded were in a later-in-life relationship commencing in 2010 in the state of New South Wales;...
+What Happens If One Party Goes into Aged Care?
+The High Court decision in the case of Fairbairn v Radecki [2022] HCA 18, is relevant in considering how a settlement might occur if one party were to enter aged care.
+The facts of Fairbairn v Radecki are as follows: The female appellant and male responded were in a later life relationships commencing in 2010 in the state of New South Wales; There were children of a prior relationship; The parties...

 5 Key Traits of a Male Narcissist Narcissistic Personality Disorder (NPD) is a mental condition characterized by a grandiose sense of self-importance, a need for excessive admiration, and a lack of empathy toward others.
 Men with NPD can be charming and charismatic, but they can also be emotionally abusive and damaging in relationships.
 Here are five traits of a male narcissist to watch out for in a relationship.
 Extreme self-centeredness: A male narcissist's primary focus is on himself, and he...

-INTERIM SPOUSAL MAINTENANCE The law – concepts and principles Section 74(1) of the Family Law Act empowers the Court to “make such order as it considers proper for the provision of maintenance” in accordance with Pt VIII of the Act.
-That primary requirement is set out in s 72(1) of the Act, as follows: (1) A party to a marriage is liable to maintain the other party, to the extent that the first-mentioned party is reasonably able to do so,...
+Interim Spousal Maintenance Section 74(1) of the Family Law Act empowers the Court to “make such order as it considers proper for the provision of maintenance” in accordance with Pt VIII of the Act.
+That primary requirement is set out in s 72(1) of the Act, as follows: (1) A party to a marriage is liable to maintain the other party, to the extent that the first-mentioned party is reasonably able to do so, if, and only if, that other...

 Property issues in a de facto relationship Australia The Family Court of Australia has jurisdiction under the Family Law Act 1975 (Cth) (“the Act”) to determine matters relating to property as between parties who have not been married, where the parties have lived in a de facto relationship for a period of no less than two years and the relationship finally ended after 1 March 2009, the date on which the particular provisions of the Act commenced.
 The touchstone or foundational...